NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Conclusion

 \section{Conclusion}

-In this paper, we propose NASRec, a new paradigm to fully enable \textbf{NAS} for \textbf{rec}ommender systems via Weight Sharing Neural Architecture Search (WS-NAS) under data modality and architecture heterogeneity.
+In this paper, we propose NASRec, a new paradigm to fully enable \textbf{NAS} for \textbf{Rec}ommender systems via Weight Sharing Neural Architecture Search (WS-NAS) under data modality and architecture heterogeneity.
 NASRec establishes a large supernet to represent the full architecture space, and incorporates versatile building operators and dense block connections to minimize human priors in automated architecture design for recommender systems.
-NASRec identifies the scale and heterogeneity challenges of large-scale NASRec search space that compromises supernet, and proposes a series of techniques to improve training efficiency and mitigate ranking disorder.
-NASRec achieves state-of-the-art performance on 3 popular recommender system benchmarks, shows promising prospects on full architecture search space and directs motivating research towards fully automated architecture fabrication with minimal human priors`.
+NASRec identifies the scale and heterogeneity challenges of large-scale NASRec search space that compromises supernet and proposes a series of techniques to improve training efficiency and mitigate ranking disorder.
+Our crafted models, NASRecNet, achieve state-of-the-art performance on 3 popular recommender system benchmarks, demonstrate promising prospects on full architecture search space, and direct motivating research towards fully automated architecture fabrication with minimal human priors.